 The fuel mix of the power generation of Bangladesh includes Hydro, Gas, HFO, HSD, Coal, and Renewable energy.
-The contribution of natural gas is 50.98% followed by HFO 27.89%.
-The share of Coal, HSD and Power import is 7.85%, 5.96% and 5.15% respectively, while the remaining portion is contributed by hydro (1.02%) and renewable energy (1.15%).
+The contribution of natural gas is 51.05% followed by HFO 28.15%.
+The share of Coal, HSD and Power import is 7.86%, 5.74% and 5.16% respectively, while the remaining portion is contributed by hydro (1.01%) and renewable energy (1.15%).
 The remarkable fact is that fossil fuel based power plants are being reduced gradually and renewable sources and nuclear power are in the focused area soon.
+The Country's first-ever nuclear power plant is under construction - the Rooppur nuclear power plant in Pabna.
 Recently, a 1320 MW coal fired power plant was implemented by BCPCL and some other coal-based power plants are at the implementation stage.
 The graph shows the detailed fuel mix of the power generation of the Country: